 Get a curry in a hurry with these time-saving hacks:

 - Use pre-cut squash - it's a little more expensive but will save time on peeling, de-seeding and chopping.

-- Roast your squash in the air fryer - if you have an air fryer, use it to bake the squash.
-It will be at least 10 minutes quicker than using the oven.
+- Roast your squash in the air fryer - this will be at least 10 minutes quicker than using the oven.

 - Serve with pre-cooked microwaveable rice - it only takes a few minutes to prepare and saves on washing up too.

 The skin is perfectly edible, just make sure you wash the squash first to get rid of any nasties.
-I tend to peel butternut squash before I bake it, because I prefer a smooth and soft texture.
+I tend to peel butternut squash before I roast it because I prefer a smooth and soft texture.

 Butternut squash is great for freezing.
 Prep it first, peeling if you don't want the skin and cutting it into pieces, place it into a freezer bag or airtight container and freeze for up to 3 months.
-You can roast the frozen butternut squash.
+You can roast frozen butternut squash.
 Just allow a little more time.
-It will take longer to cook than room temperature squash.
+It will take longer to cook than room-temperature squash.

 Butternut squash is certainly one of the starchier vegetables out there.
 It is a complex carbohydrate.
 This means it's digested more slowly than a simple carb like potato chips and won't spike your blood sugar levels.
 It is advisable to eat squash in moderation if you are following a low-carb diet.

 Curry paste and powder both add flavour and heat to a curry sauce.
 Curry paste is a wet ingredient that needs to be cooked with a liquid like stock or coconut milk.
 Curry powder is a dry ingredient that is made from a combination of spices that is cooked in liquid or oil.